Lunar surface

 Nautilus srl

-the space ecosystem.
+European space ecosystem.

 NaubotiX is a selected participant of the ESRIC Start-up Support Programme #6 — the European Space Resources Innovation Centre, based in Luxembourg, a programme focused on space resources and robotics technologies.